The following Property practice note provides comprehensive and up to date legal information covering:

 If evidence is found that the title to the mines and minerals is in fact included with the title to the surface land then it is advisable to submit an application to register this at HM Land Registry.
 The registrar requires satisfactory proof of title to the mines and minerals.
 More detail is included in HM Land Registry Practice Guide 65 – Registration of mines and minerals.

 Trespass is trespass at whatever depth it occurs, but damages for trespass at depth are likely to be nominal.
 In Star Energy, the Supreme Court held that the drilling of oil wells pursuant to a statutory licence was an actionable trespass where the oil company had not acquired the ancillary rights necessary to win the petroleum.
-Despite this, as compulsory purchase principles applied to the assessment
+Despite this, as compulsory purchase principles applied to the assessment of damages (rather than damages bases on the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.